sodadata/docs/soda-sql/programmatic_scan.md

 To automate the search for "bad" data, you can use the **Soda SQL Python library** to programmatically execute [scans]({% link soda/glossary.md %}#scan).

-Based on a set of conditions or a specific event schedule, you can instruct Soda SQL to automatically scan a [warehouse]({% link soda/glossary.md %}#warehouse) [table]({% link soda/glossary.md %}#table) for “bad” data.
-For example, you may wish to scan your data at several points along your data pipeline, perhaps when new data enters a warehouse, after it is transformed, and before it is exported to another warehouse.
+Based on a set of conditions or a specific event schedule, you can instruct Soda SQL to automatically scan a [data source]({% link soda/glossary.md %}#data-source) for “bad” data.
+For example, you may wish to scan your data at several points along your data pipeline, perhaps when new data enters a data source, after it is transformed, and before it is exported to another data source.

 You can save Soda SQL scan results anywhere in your system; the `scan_result` object contains all the scan result information.